ferreira-tb/mechanus/readme.md

 # Mechanus
-Mechanus is a very simple and unpretentious package for achieving reactive state management in Node.js environments.
+Mechanus is a very simple and unpretentious package for achieving reactive state management in any javascript environment.
 It is inspired by the outstanding [Vue.js](https://vuejs.org/guide/essentials/reactivity-fundamentals.html#ref) reactive system.

 ## Installation
 ```bash